Welcome to the

 Before doing anything else in your garden – figure out what stories you want to tell – what your garden is all about, and how it is going to be a reflection of you.

-Step #4 Create a Master Plan
+Step #4 – Designing your own garden – Create a Master Plan

-How to design a garden layout – master plan for an english country garden by Rochelle Greayer.
+How to Design a Garden Layout – master plan for an English country garden by Rochelle Greayer.

 But it doesn’t really go further than the building.
 As you finalize a master plan you might start to pick out the finishes in the kitchen – but it definitely doesn’t sort out which couch and the color of the upholstery.